redis/docs/content/develop/connect/insight/rdi-connector.md

 ## Deploy pipelines and view statistics

 If you're satisfied with your configuration and transformation job pipelines, you can deploy them to the RDI management plane.
-Click on the **Deploy Pipeline** button to proceed.
+Click the **Deploy Pipeline** button to proceed.

 After your pipelines have been deployed, you can view various statistics for your RDI deployment.
-To do so, click on the **Pipeline Status** menu button in the left side menu panel.
+To do so, click  the **Pipeline Status** menu button in the left side menu panel.

 <img src="../images/ri-rdi-stats-view.png">